ian-h-chamberlain/zed/docs/src/collaboration/channels.md

 - Refactoring – you can have multiple people join in on large refactoring without fear of conflict.
 - Ambient awareness – you can see what everyone else is working on with no need for status emails or meetings.

+In Zed, all collaboration happens in the collaboration panel, which can be opened via {#kb collab_panel::ToggleFocus} or `collab panel: toggle focus` from the command palette.
+You will need to [sign in](../../authentication.md#signing-in) in order to access features within the collaboration panel.

 ## Channels

 Open the collaboration panel via {#kb collab_panel::ToggleFocus} or `collab panel: toggle focus` from the command palette.